Strategic Planning Meetings

 Practical Application for Your Organisation

-Understanding these distinctions between puzzles, problems, and messes, helps organisations:
+Understanding these distinctions helps organisations:

 • Identify the true nature of their challenges